Choosing the best soup maker

 - Features – smoothies, ice-crushing, soup-making, additional one and two-portion blending cups, travel lids for taking on-the-go, recipes included.

-This Nutribullet blender claims to make hot soup from raw veg in just seven minutes, making light work of tough ingredients.
-It comes with a range of 'clean eating'-inspired soup recipes, called SouperBlasts.
-It only makes smooth soup, but it does include handy travel cups for transporting your soup or smoothie easily, and a wide range of recipes to try.
+This Nutribullet blender claims to make hot soup from raw veg in just seven minutes using the friction of the blades to generate heat.
+It only makes smooth soup, but does include handy travel cups for transporting your soup or smoothie easily, and a wide range of recipes to try.

 To find out what we thought of its quick soups, read the full Nutribullet Rx review.